nevil-brownlee/rfc_draw/README.md

 it uses the following python modules:
 &emsp; os. path, re, math, sys, time, datetime, threading, tkinter, playsound &emsp; termios (for POSIX) or msvcrt (for Windows)
-RFC-Draw wil install all these for you on startup, or You can install them using pip (latest version),
+RFC-Draw wil install all these for you on startup, or
+you can install them using pip (latest version),
 &emsp; e.g. pip3 install path

 Install rfc-draw in a new folder, e.g. ~/rfc-draw.